Fourteen Years Bad Luck

 So, Terry isn’t having a great week.
 In fact, I think he may be cursed.

 This week, unfortunately, has been the Cursed Week of Mess.
 I am hyper-ventilating over here.
 I am literally dead.
 Witness:

 The Sad Tale of the Tomato Soup

 God, it’s amazing how much soup they get in those cans, isn’t it?
 One minute we’re happily chatting away in the kitchen, the next we’re in the middle of a murder scene.
 The soup was all over the floor.
 It was all over the fridge.
 It was all over the walls, the kitchen units, the worktops and – yes – the ceiling.
 THE ACTUAL CEILING< PEOPLE.
 It was also all over Terry, who had to immediately strip to his underwear and throw his clothes and shoes into the washing machine.
-The washing machine that was all covered in tomato soup.
+The washing machine that was ALSO covered in tomato soup.
 Gah.

 Suffice to say, we are still finding tomato soup on things to this day.
 Regrettably, however, this was not the worst thing that happened this week.

 Some back story: It is December, 2003.
 The house is still shiny and new and we are getting ready to go on holiday to Las Vegas.
 Yay!
 Nice to go on holiday to Las Vegas!
 But!
 But!
 Terry has lost his passport.
 (Also: his car insurance, road tax and driving license, but let’s concentrate on the passport for now.)
 His search for it takes him to the wardrobe in the bedroom: the wardrobe with the cheap and nasty mirrored doors which I hate with the passion of a thousand hot suns, but which we cannot afford to replace as we have spent all of our money on this trip to Las Vegas which will have to be canceled if Terry doesn’t find his FREAKING PASSPORT ALREADY.
 (Nope, still not over it, apparently.)